mjh2901/WikiDNA/README.md

+## WikiDNA Update##

+WikiDNA is going through a simplification.
+After working on wikidna for a number of years I have decided to remove a number of plugin dependices and in the process remove HTML.
+New users will be welcome to add ckgedit and use the enhanced html formatting in their docs but the base installation will be initially setup using markup.
+This will allow the docs to be moved more easily to other platforms.
+Future releases will have two catagoires "Prerequisites" which will house the only true dependancy Indexmenu and "Optional Plugins" which will include all the nice to have features.

 ## Welcome to WikiDNA

 WikiDNA is a set of templates designed to create proper network documentation for any small or large enterprise network.
 These templates are a starting point for documenting your network.